 Can Chocolate Cream Pie Be Frozen?

-A chocolate cream pie will freeze well for 2-3 months as long as it’s wrapped well so that it’s airtight.
+A chocolate cream pie will freeze nicely for 2-3 months as long as it’s wrapped well so that it’s airtight.
 My rule of thumb is that if you see a similar version in the frozen foods section, it most likely is freezable.

 To defrost, place it in the refrigerator overnight or allow 6-8 hours before you want to indulge.
 Wait to add any garnishes until after you defrost.

 How Long Does Chocolate Cream Pie Last in the Refrigerator?

 It will stay fresh for 3-4 days covered loosely with plastic wrap.

 Tips for Making This Easy Chocolate Cream Pie Recipe:

 - PRO-Tip: Chill this chocolate pie for 4 hours or more to allow it to firm up for easier slicing.

 - Buy or make chocolate curls to garnish.
 My method can be found on this post for Triple Chocolate Cheesecake.

 - I used The Pampered Chef Easy Accent® Decorator (Amazon affiliate link) to make my whipped cream stars.
 Makes piping a no-brainer and turns a homey recipe into a masterpiece!